This vegan lemon cake is pure lemony perfection!

 - Frost the cooled cakes and decorate with lemon zest.

-*You can switch the olive oil for canola oil or other vegetable oil if you prefer, but I used extra virgin olive oil.
+*You can switch the extra virgin olive oil for canola oil or other vegetable oil if you prefer.
+Any vegetable oil will work great here.

 *2 Tbsp of lemon zest is from about 2 lemons, but it does depend on the size of the lemons, if it’s a large lemon you might get 2 Tbsp worth of zest from 1 lemon.